 Previously titled Dodge & Burn: Diversity in Photography History, the blog is still concerned with representing a “diverse” selection of photographers yet it is strategically (re)dedicated to “decolonizing” the medium’s history and providing visual alternatives to its well-documented colonial gaze.
-Dodge & Burn seeks to show photo-based work that deconstructs ideas of “wildlife” landscapes, the stereotypical images of “tribe” and “race”, the denigrating mugshot, the hypersexualization of women of color and other such examples of the historical violence and othering perpetuated by the camera.
+Dodge & Burn seeks to show photo-based work that deconstructs ideas of “wildlife” landscapes, the stereotypical images of “tribe” and “race”, the denigrating mugshot, the hypersexualization of Black and Indigenous women plus other such examples of the historical violence and othering perpetuated by the camera.

 Dodge & Burn is always looking for photographers to interview.
 If you’re interested, please send an email to admin[at]dodgeburnphoto[dot]com.
 I also welcome tips on any new photography shows, call for artists, etc.